survivejs/webpack-book/manuscript/appendices/05_searching_with_react.md

 {pagebreak}

 In this case, you need to detect when the user selects the search element, load the data unless it has been loaded already, and then execute search logic against it.
-Using React, you could end up with something like this:
+Consider the React implementation below:

 **App.js**